jmdobry/angular-cache/README.md

             capacity: 10
         });

-        // create a cache whose items have a default maximum lifetime of 10 minutes var myTimeLimitedCache = $advancedCacheFactory('myTimeLimitedCache', {
+        // create a cache whose items have a maximum lifetime of 10 minutes var myTimeLimitedCache = $advancedCacheFactory('myTimeLimitedCache', {
             maxAge: 600000
         });

-        // create a cache that will clear itself on an interval of 10 minutes var myIntervalCache = $advancedCacheFactory('myIntervalCache', {
+        // create a cache that will clear itself every 10 minutes var myIntervalCache = $advancedCacheFactory('myIntervalCache', {
+            cacheFlushInterval: 600000
+        });

+        // create an cache with all options var myAwesomeCache = $advancedCacheFactory('myAwesomeCache', {
+            capacity: 10,
+            maxAge: 600000,
             cacheFlushInterval: 600000
         });
     }